3-4 Day Travel Itinerary: Santorini and Mykonos Islands

 Everyone knows photographers are tricksters.
 They lighten, darken, and add pops of color.
 Greece’s Santorini Island is one of the few spots in world where the natural beauty of the blue-domed landscape is more incredible in person than any photograph you might have seen.
 The nearby island of Mykonos, also graced with sun-bleached buildings and brilliant blues, is equally gorgeous – but with a very different personality.

-This trip planner includes two days and one night on Santorini; and concludes with one night and a day on Mykonos.
-The itinerary can easily be extended to 4 days; giving yourself time to explore all the best things to do in Santorini and Mykonos.
+Our Santorini itinerary includes two days and one night on the island.
+Then, the trip concludes with our Mykonos itinerary that includes another night and day.
+The journey can easily be extended to 4 days; giving yourself time to explore all the best things to do in Santorini and Mykonos.

 Santorini’s western coast is a semi-circle of soaring cliffs.
 Atop these bluffs, a line of white-washed villages perch between the deepest blue sea and sky imaginable.
 Santorini is a tantalizing fusion of bold color, breathtaking vistas, and dizzying heights.

-Mykonos Island shares Santorini’s striking white architecture and brilliant blues.
+Mykonos Island shares Santorini’s clean white architecture and brilliant blues.
 Everything on Mykonos is closer to the sea, though.
-The island is rugged, rocky, and dotted with beaches.
+The beaches of Mykonos are rugged, rocky, and strikingly beautiful.
 Mykonas Town is bursting with Greek crafts and culinary delights.
 It is a traditional fishing village that turns into an upscale tourist town after dark.

 If you can only be in Mykonos one day, consider taking a comprehensive island tour such as: Mykonos Guided Highlights Tour.